|

 -

-In case of protein complexes, the chain label for residues of
+In case of protein complexes, a chain label for residues of

 option is: